-Ed Slaughter has been a trial lawyer for more than twenty years.
-He has represented corporations and individuals in high risk litigation including business litigation, product liability, toxic exposure cases and employer practices liability claims.
-He has represented defendants as national trial counsel and national coordinating counsel including employers, school systems, design engineering and construction firms and manufacturers of dozens of different products.
-Mr. Slaughter has served as lead counsel in trials across the country, including the landmark defense victory in O'Neil v.
-Crane et al., which established product manufacturers could not be held liable for injuries caused by replacement parts or materials used in association with their products.
+Ed Slaughter has been a trial lawyer for more than twenty-five years.
+He represents clients in high-risk litigation as national trial counsel and national coordinating counsel.
+He has tried cases to verdict across the country including the landmark mesothelioma defense victory in O'Neil v.
+Crane, et al., which established product manufacturers could not be held liable for injuries caused by replacement parts or materials used in association with their products.

 Mr. Slaughter is also a frequent author and invited speaker of various topics, including alternative fee arrangements and developing efficient models for legal project management and cost control in litigation.

 - U.S. Court of Appeals, Eighth Circuit

 - Defense Research Institute

 - Law Alumni Society Board for the University of Arkansas